-- Minimally invasive heart surgery, which uses smaller incisions in your chest.
+- Minimally invasive heart surgery, which uses smaller incisions in the chest.
 Minimally invasive heart surgery may involve a shorter hospital stay, quicker recovery and less pain than open-heart surgery.
 Minimally invasive heart surgery generally should be done at medical centers with care providers experienced in performing such surgery.

-- Robot-assisted heart surgery, a type of minimally invasive surgery in which the surgeon sits at a remote area and views the heart on a video monitor.
-The surgeon uses robotic arms to perform the same movements used in open-heart surgeries.
-Robotic mitral valve replacement is becoming more common as a surgery option.
-Together, you and your surgeons will discuss the best surgery option for you.
+- Robot-assisted heart surgery, a type of minimally invasive surgery in which the surgeon uses robotic arms to perform the same movements used in open-heart surgeries.

-- Transcatheter procedure, which is done by a cardiologist in the catheterization lab.
-This type of treatment involves inserting a catheter in a vein and guiding it to the heart.
-The catheter may be used to deliver tools to repair or replace the valve.
+- Catheter-based procedure, which is done by a heart doctor in the catheterization lab (interventional cardiologist).
+This type of treatment involves inserting a thin, flexible tube (catheter) in a vein and guiding it to the heart.
+The catheter may be used to deliver tools to repair or replace the mitral valve.

 Mitral valve repair

-During mitral valve repair surgery, your doctor may:
+During mitral valve repair surgery, a surgeon may: